zarf-dev/proposals/0048-schema-update-process/README.md

 ### Conversions

 Zarf will need to handle two use cases for conversions.
 The first is `zarf dev convert`, providing a simple way for users to convert their zarf.yaml files from one schema version to the next.
-The second is internal convert functions which will allow for backwards compatible lossless conversions.
-This will provide a path for existing packages to call packager functions when they change to use the v1beta1 objects.
+The second is internal convert functions.
+These functions will provide a path for existing packages to call packager functions when they change to use the v1beta1 objects.

 There will be an internal `ZarfPackage` object used solely for conversions.
 Rather than having functions which convert v1alpha1 to v1beta1, functions will instead convert v1alpha1 to the internal Zarf package type then convert the internal Zarf package type to v1beta1.
 This means Zarf only needs N conversion functions (N API versions) rather than N² conversions between every pair of versions.